neuroidss/multi-bot-titans-sim/README.md

 ## 📜 License

-Distributed under MIT License.
+Distributed under AGPL-3.0 license.
 See LICENSE for more information.

 ## 📬 Contact